 Project 1: Classifying Internet traffic for security applications

-Solve the real-time problem: Develop new Internet traffic classification technologies that can classify complex traffic in a timely and accurate manner.
+- Solving the real-time problem: develop new Internet traffic classification technologies that can classify complex traffic in a timely and accurate manner.

-Solve the scalability problem: Develop new technologies for processing a large volume of traffic data to enable scalable online traffic classification.
+- Solving the scalability problem: develop new technologies for processing a large volume of traffic data to enable scalable online traffic classification.

-Solve the robustness problem: Develop robust classification technologies that have the capability of recognising unknown traffic flows.
+- Solving the robustness problem: develop robust classification technologies that have the capability of recognising unknown traffic flows.

-Solve the privacy problem: Develop secure classification algorithms that can protect the private information of Internet users in the process of analysis.
+- Solving the privacy problem: develop secure classification algorithms that can protect the private information of Internet users in the process of analysis.